 An energy-recovery system preconditions the fresh incoming air to match your home’s indoor air temperature by recovering energy from the outgoing stale air.

-Translation: the heating and cooling process is actually quite energy-wasteful.
-With energy recovery ventilation, a heat exchanger transfers energy from the outgoing air to the incoming air so the fresh incoming air temperature matches the exhaust temperature.
-It quite literally recovers energy in an otherwise wasteful process.
-By doing so, your home’s HVAC system does not have to work as hard to cool or heat the new air.
+Translation: the heating and cooling process is quite energy-wasteful.
+With energy recovery ventilation, a heat exchanger transfers energy from the outgoing air to the incoming air so the fresh air temperature matches the exhaust temperature.

-A mechanical ventilation system is installed directly into your home’s HVAC unit, either sharing the existing HVAC ductwork or via independent ductwork.
 There are two types of balanced whole-home energy recovery ventilation systems!
-Let’s take a look at both and find out which one is best for your home.
+Let’s look at both and find out which is best for your home.

 Energy Recovery Ventilator (ERVs)

 Typically equipped with two fans and a heat exchanger, an energy recovery ventilator (ERV) minimizes energy loss while maintaining a comfortable atmosphere throughout your home.
 The fans collect fresh air from outdoors and bring it indoors.
-Simultaneously, it is collecting stale air from inside and forcing it out.
-The heat exchanger transfers moisture and heat from the outgoing airstream to the incoming airstream.

 Heat Recovery Ventilator (HRVs)

 A heat recovery ventilator (HRV) also utilizes fans and a heat exchanger to recover energy and maintain a comfortable atmosphere.
-However, the heat exchanger solely transfers sensible heat from the outgoing airstream to the incoming.
+However, the heat exchanger transfers sensible heat from the outgoing airstream to the incoming.
 This is the main difference between an ERV and an HRV.

 How Is Balanced Mechanical Ventilation Energy-Efficient?